 Steve Hemphill (b.
-1956), Professor of Percussion and Director of Percussion Studies at Northern Arizona University since 1991, and former Coordinator of Winds and Percussion, earned the Bachelor of Music and the Master of Music degrees from the Eastman School of Music and the Doctor of Music degree from Florida State University, where he was a University Teaching Fellow.
-Hemphill has taught at the State University of New York at Geneseo, the University of Rochester (New York), the University of Wyoming (serving as Assistant Director of Bands and percussion instructor), and at Florida State University (as Visiting Professor).
+1956), Professor Emeritus of Percussion, and long-time Director of Percussion Studies at Northern Arizona University (since 1991; retired 2022), and former Coordinator of Winds and Percussion, earned the Bachelor of Music and the Master of Music degrees from the Eastman School of Music and the Doctor of Music degree from Florida State University, where he was a University Teaching Fellow.
+Dr. Hemphill has taught at New York State University College at Geneseo, the University of Rochester (New York), the University of Wyoming (serving as Assistant Director of Bands and percussion instructor), and at Florida State University (as Visiting Professor).